booboo-at-gluga-de/TLS4Developers_Workshop/exercises/B3/README.md

      ```
      Please note, now it says: `CRL checking mode: chain`

    * In a real world scenario please remember to set up a cron job which on a regular basis gets new versions of the CRLs.
-Steps like above: Download them, maybe convert to PEM format, hash them.
+Steps like above: Download them, maybe convert to PEM format and hash them.
      You need to run it always before expiration of the CRL at minimum.
 Recommendation is to do it way more often.
 (If you get them more often you reduce the time window for abuse: Time between revocation and disabling usage.)

    * Optional step: If you want you can revoke the client certificate and see it is no longer accepted: